Stabilizability and lower spectral radius for linear switched systems with singular matrices: Two dimensions: Elliptic case

 \subsection{A singular and a rotation matrix}

-Inspired by an example in \cite{stanford1979stability}, we focus on a two dimensional switched system in this section. \begin{system} Consider a two dimensional switched system with a set of matrices $\mathcal{M}=\{M_1, M_2\}$ with $M_1$ a singular matrix and $M_2$ a matrix with two complex eigenvalues, namely
+In Corollary \ref{lm16}, we mentioned $\tilde{\rho}= \check{\rho}$ for any two switched system with singular matrices.
+Then to better understand the structure of linear switched systems with singular matrices, we start from two dimensional linear switched systems. \begin{system} Consider a two dimensional switched system with a set of matrices $\mathcal{M}=\{M_1, M_2\}$ with $M_1$ a singular matrix and $M_2$ a matrix with two complex eigenvalues, namely

 where $a_{ij}, b_{ij} \in \mathbb{R}$, $a_{11}a_{22}-a_{12}a_{21}=0$ and $(b_{11}-b_{22})^2 +4b_{12}b_{21} < 0$. \end{system}